TechnoPorg/KeyPromptTexture/README.md

 ### Credits:
 Ships by default with [Xelu's Free Controller Prompts](https://thoseawesomeguys.com/prompts/) (CC0).
 ### License:
-This project is available under the BSD Zero Clause License.
+This project is available under the MIT License.